-SF hosted the Cycle Messenger World Championshipsin 1996.
-It had three days of racing with 600 participants from throughout the world.
-It was a colossal group effort, with hands on Kate Cusick, Linda Laski, Megan Redington, Bok Choy, Bones and hundreds of volunteers.
+SF hosted the Cycle Messenger World Championships in 1996.
+It had three days of racing with 600 participants from all over the world.
+It was a colossal group effort, with hands on Cate Cusick, Linda Laski, Megan Redington (SFBMA President at the time), Bok Choy, Bones and hundreds more volunteers from messengers to neighborly Schwinn riders.
 A CD compilation of SF bike messenger bands was produced for the event: “Pothole” and a booklet of practical tips for messengers was published.
 CMWC opened many SF messengers to the worldwide messenger community for the first time.